 Obtain information from your supplier of hot material for specific instructions on ways to avoid eruption or flashing of their particular product.

 The Controls

 Refer to Fig. 3 while familiarizing yourself with power unit control functions.
-The throttle control is located on the left side of the dash (fig. 3) and the stop switch is on the right side of the engine, lever (A) is forward/reverse and lever (B) is dump.
+The throttle control is located on the engine with a stop switch on the back of the engine.